aklump/verify_age/README.md

 1. Copy `config_default.yaml` somewhere outside of this directory as `config.yaml` and make adjustments as needed.
 1. If you are going to override the included snippets, copy those files somewhere outside of this directory and update `config.yaml`.

+## Optional CSS
+1. Include the optional css for positionin and colors for a base to work from.

 ## Composer install dependencies
 1. Install dependencies using composer.
 2. `composer install --no-dev` from inside this directory, in shell.